-End users have a responsibility to meet compliance requirements of the most current revision of the CSA B167 standard The Canadian Standards Association’s B167 standard — for overhead cranes, gantry cranes, monorails, hoists, and jib cranes — has come a long way since its inception in 1964.
-As a participating member on this standard, I
+New safety standards End users have a responsibility to meet compliance requirements of the most current revision of the CSA B167 standard The Canadian Standards Association’s B167 standard — for overhead cranes, gantry cranes, monorails, hoists, and jib cranes — has come a long way since its inception in 1964.
+As a participating member on

 The Canadian Standards Association has recently published a new version of its B167 standard for overhead cranes, gantry cranes, monorails, hoists, and jib cranes.
-CSA B167 -16 standard replaces 2008 version and covers overhead cranes and related lifting equipment.
+CSA B167-16 standard replaces 2008 version and covers overhead cranes and related lifting equipment.
 B167-16 – the 16 stands for 2016 – replaces the B167-08 version published in 2008.
-Among
+Among the

-The chief executive oﬃcer of an Edmonton-based crane training company has won an Award of Merit from the Canadian Standards Association Group.
+Judy Mellott-Green – Alberta based Trainer Honoured The chief executive oﬃcer of an Edmonton-based crane training company has won an Award of Merit from the Canadian Standards Association Group.
 Judy Mellott-Green, CEO of All-Canadian Training Institute Inc., received the award during a special ceremony at the CSA Group’s annual conference this June in Vancouver.
-“It just sort of knocked me right over.
-I couldn’t believe”, Mellott-Green said in
+“It just sort of knocked me

 Very informative and useful tips concerning practical operation & rigging.